freman9/ArduinoRed/README.md

 //mode: "INPUT"/"OUTPUT"/"INPUT_PULLUP"/"INPUT_PULLUP_16"

-subscribe to topic ["device name"/board/pinValues] to get pins values (which you previously set to input)
+subscribe to topic ["device name"/board/pinValues] to get pins values (which you previously set as input)

 General notes
 -------------
-message sent to the device should not be greater than 122 characters (topic + payload length) [pubsubclient library limitation] the same for message sent from the device
+message sent to the device should not be greater than 122 characters (topic + payload length) [pubsubclient library limitation] the same for message sent from the device, this is the reasone for spliting pronto code messages